!! New Users take Advantage of $10 for 30 days TRIAL offer !!

 2014 Return -> Smallcap Growth +8% Vs. Russell 2000 +4%

 A $100,000 portfolio growing to over $1 million in 3 years, powered by our model portfolio performance and the miracle of compounding.
 Is that possible?
 Yes, we did it!
 You will learn about it as you read further.

 As you read the commentary below, please note that in MAY 2009 we stopped publishing the Aggressive Smallcap Growth Portfolio and the Midcap/Largecap Growth Portfolio; the S&P 500 Growth Portfolio was stopped in OCTOBER 2007.
 The S&P 500 portfolio was a proof-of-concept portfolio to demonstrate that one can pick stocks within the 500 stocks of S&P500 and significantly outperform the S&P500 index.
-Our methodology and stock-picking worked and just like the Aggressive Growth and Midcap/Largecap Growth portfolios, the Model S&P 500 Growth portfolio outperformed the index handsomely over 2+years of its existence.
-The Aggressive Growth and Largecap were stopped in 2009 due to l
+Our methodology and stock-picking worked and just like the Aggressive Growth and the SMID Smallcap/Midcap portfolios, the Model S&P 500 Growth portfolio outperformed the index handsomely over 2+years of its existence.
+The Smallcap Growth and

 WEEKLY MARKET COMMENTARY

 WEBSITE BEST VIEWED ON COMPUTER USING INTERNET EXPLORER

 Additive Manufacturing Printed Electronics Company Unipixel article by TC can be viewed here